k2view-academy/K2View-Academy/articles/99_Broadway/04_built_in_actor_types.md

 </td>
 <td width="433">Various stream manipulation functions, such as Compress, FileRead or Http.</td>
 <td width="600">
-<p><strong>FileRead</strong>&nbsp;Actor, reads data from a file given an interface and path.
+<p><strong>FileRead</strong> Actor, reads data from a file given an interface and path.
 The file is opened lazily when an Actor reads the output stream.
 Once the file has been fully read, it is closed.
 If the file is not fully read, it is closed at the end of the flow.</p>
-<p><strong>Http</strong>&nbsp;Actor, sends a request to a web server.&nbsp;Supports streaming payload and results and sending and receiving header parameters.&nbsp;</p>
+<p><strong>Http</strong> Actor, sends a request to a web server.
+Supports streaming payload and results and sending and receiving header parameters.</p>
 </td>
 </tr>
 <tr>